Taking the Vows for Involved Bodhichitta, Engaged Bodhichitta

 A woman going out and trying to help men in a difficult situation might be raped by them, for example, so they would face more obstacles.
 So that’s why he’s saying as a monk one has a better situation for being able to benefit others.
 This may not be the case at present in our Western societies.
 One has to understand these type of statements about men and women within the context of the time when these were taught.

-And here it’s referring to having a partner, or we’re married – obviously in this context of India we’re talking about being married and having a household and so on – that this might be a bit of a problem in terms of really working to benefit all beings because you have a very serious responsibility to family and taking care of them.
+And here it’s referring to having a partner, or being married – obviously in this context of India we’re talking about being married and having a household and so on – that this might be a bit of a problem in terms of really working to benefit all beings because you have a very serious responsibility to family and taking care of them.
 And when we have a sexual partner, then likewise our attention is very strongly focused on this person and we would like to spend more time with this person than with anybody else.
 And so we tend to want to stop helping others, at least for a while, so that we can go off and have our private life with our lover.

 So, that could be a problem.
 Similarly, if we are taking intoxicants, alcohol, drugs, and so on, that clouds our judgment, our discrimination.
 We can get very lazy; it can make us sleepy; it has many drawbacks that could prevent us from really helping others.
 We become dependent on it usually, that we feel we can’t do certain things unless we have our drug.